xjmusic/xjmusic/README.md

     bin/properties

-The default java properties are in the file **ops/config/.env.default** which is copied to a new file **/.env** on project setup.
-Developers modify their local .env file with private keys and configuration.
-The .env file is never committed to the repository.
-The **ops/config/.env.default** file is kept up-to-date with all environment variables expected by **bin/common/bootstrap**.
+There is an example configuration called **env.example.conf** in the root of the project.
+It is up to you, the developer, to obtain keys and fill in the values of your own environment variables, in a new file called **env.conf** which is never checked in to version control or released with the distribution.
+Developers modify their local **env.conf** file with private keys and configuration.
+The **env.conf** file is never committed to the repository, because it contains secrets.
+The **env.example.conf** file is kept up-to-date with all environment variables required for the developer to configure.

-Also note, ***by design 100% of platform Java system properties are read via Config`***

 ## Run local platform in Docker containers